-- Meanwhile, in a large Teflon fry pan, melt butter on high heat.
+- Meanwhile, in a large fry pan, melt butter on high heat.
 Once the butter is melted, add cauliflower rice and cook for 3-5 minutes stirring frequently or until desired tenderness.
-Transfer to serving bowl and set aside (or in a food warmer).
+Transfer to serving bowl and set aside.
 Note - skip this step if using traditional rice.

 - Finely chop green onions and set aside.

-- Once salmon is done, top with green onions and serve along with cauliflower rice.
+- Once salmon is done, top with green onions and serve on top of rice.